krazylek/calendar-month-view/readme.md

 * `opts.weekStartDay` - set the first day of week, default 0 (Sunday).
 Monday would be 1.
 * `opts.noHeader` - do not display days name header.
 * `opts.selected` - specify how to format some cells, key is `dayOfMonth`, value is a string or array of classes to add for this day.
-* `opts.classPrefix` - prefix the classnames used in the project, default - `calendar-`.
+* `opts.classPrefix` - prefix the classnames used in the project, default is `calendar-`.
 * `opts.headerContent(date, info)` - custom header cell content, check [calendar-month-array API](https://github.com/krazylek/calendar-month-array#var-weeks--calendardate-opts) for details.
 * `opts.dateContent(date, info)` - custom date cell content.
 * `opts.siblingMonthDateContent(date, info)` - specific content when other month dates are displayed, defaults to `opts.dateContent`.

+# compatibility

+Using [yo-yoify](https://github.com/shama/yo-yoify) with `browserify`, this module should work fine on pretty old browsers.

+Examples and tests are written for more recent es6 browsers.

 # license